kiran4u/k8-resources/storage/README.md

 daemon set:
 ----------
-If you run damonset it make sure one pod runs on each and every node useful to collect metrics and logs of node.
+If you run daemonset it make sure one pod runs on each and every node useful to collect metrics and logs of node.

 mounting configs maps as volumes